 - District of Columbia Historic Preservation Guidelines

-Among other things, the guidelines are written "to assist homeowners and tenants of historic buildings to maintain, preserve and enhance the architectural character of their property."
+Among other things, the guidelines "assist owners and tenants in historic structures to maintain, preserve, and enhance the architectural character of their property."
 Published by the D.C.
 Historic Preservation Office.

 - Annual Reports to the Council of the District of Columbia on Implementation of the Historic Landmark and Historic District Protection Act of 1978 (commonly referred to as D.C.
 Law 2-144).